mccanne/sharkfest/README.md

 ## Why not JSON + Elastic?

-This looks a lot like ELK...
+Brim+Zed looks a lot like ELK...

 Douglas Crockford: [JSON](https://www.json.org/json-en.html)
 * Just send a javascript data structure to a javascript entity